 Depending on the size of the drive and the method you choose to encrypt, it may take a long while to finish the encryption process.
 You will be prompted a confirmation dialog box confirming that the encryption is completed successfully.
 By then, you can review it in Control Panel as well.

 That’s it.
 You have now successfully encrypted your USB drive using the built-in BitLocker feature.
 It’s not hard at all, isn’t it?

-Next time when you insert the USB drive into the same or another computer, you will be prompted a window to put in the password to unlock the drive.
+The encrypted drive can be opened on any Windows PC, even one that’s running a non-business edition of Windows that doesn’t support BitLocker.
+You will be prompted to enter a password to unlock the drive.
 Without a correct password, no one would be able to access the content inside the drive.

 Latest posts by Kent Chen (see all)

 - The Page File (PageFile.sys) Guide for Windows 7, 8.1 and 10 - February 22, 2017